irsyadkamal14/irsyadkamal14/README.md

 <h3 align="center">My Passion Programmer Web or Mobile App</h3>

 ### About Me :
-- 🔭 I’m currently working in [Surabaya State University](https://www.unesa.ac.id/) || Bachelor of Informatic Engineering
+- 🔭 I’m currently working in [State University of Surabaya](https://www.unesa.ac.id/) || Bachelor of Informatic Engineering
 - 🌱 I’m currently learning Java Script & Fluter
 - 👯 I’m looking to collaborate as Mobile or Web Development
 - 🤔 I’m looking for suggest for Automation and Data Analyst